Tennessee court: Juvenile life sentencing unconstitutional

 However, Republicans control both chambers and have pushed for stricter sentencing requirements.
 Justice reform experts counter that such tough-on-crime policies don’t reduce crime rates.

-A spokesperson for Attorney General Jonathan Skrmetti, whose office defended the now-unconstitutional law, did not immediately respond to a request for comment.
+A spokesperson for Attorney General Jonathan Skrmetti, whose office defended the now-unconstitutional law, said late Friday that they were reviewing the opinion.

 The court's decision stems from the case of Tyshon Booker, who was convicted as an adult while 16 years old for the first-degree murder of G’Metrik Caldwell in 2015.